Erik-Kelemen/Low-Latency-Trading-Framework/README.md

 ## TradingEngine

 controller.cpp: Accepts stock prices from the Kafka Queue (provided by data_publisher) and organizes the data into a format that can be sent to the trading_strategy.cpp.
+For persistence purposes and to simulate a real exchange, StockTrades are persisted to a database (in this framework, a local SQLite3 stored in trades.db).

 trading_strategy.cpp: Implemented by quant developers using your framework to return trading decisions based on the provided stock prices and the current pool of remaining cash managed by the controller.cpp.
 The trades returned by trading_strategy.cpp are evaluated to calculate the profits and losses of the trading algorithm given the prices data.